 “And the darkest hour is just before dawn.” – The Mamas and The Papas

-As one of the UK’s leading nutritional therapists, my work is based on extensive study, ongoing research and specialist clinical experience.
-I graduated with distinction from the Institute for Optimum Nutrition (ION) in 2004, became an accredited Life Coach in 2009, gained a masters level Postgraduate Certificate in 2017, including a ‘first’ for my research assignment on breast cancer, and I’m regularly invited as an expert speaker on breast cancer to professional audiences and most of my clients arrive via professional referral, including oncologists and GPs.
-In 2018 I was asked to give the graduation address at ION — a huge honour — in recognition of the work I’ve done.
+As one of the UK’s leading nutritional therapists, and a 22 year survivor of Grade 3, Stage 3, receptor negative breast cancer, my work is based on persistent study, ongoing research and extensive personal and clinical experience.
+I graduated with distinction from ION in 2004, became an accredited Life Coach in 2009, gained a Postgraduate Certificate in 2017 (with a ‘first’ for my research assignment on breast cancer).

-In the 21 years since my diagnosis supporting evidence for a nutrition and lifestyle approach for breast cancer has become compelling, but it is taking a long time to get that vital information into NHS oncology departments.
-I’m on a mission to change that.
-My goal is to empower you to reconnect you with your life force to unleash the healing potential of every cell in your body, in every area of your life.
-A consultation with me condenses twenty one years of survivor experience, nineteen years of study, and fifteen years of clinical experience into a couple of hours of life-enhancing information that may also prove to be life-extending.
+In the 22 years since my diagnosis supporting evidence for a nutrition and lifestyle approach for breast cancer has become compelling, but it is taking a long time to get that vital information into NHS oncology departments and cancer patients haven’t got time to wait.
+My goal is to bridge the information gap.

-Learn more by watching this short film, reading about my consultation approach, studying the research, following the blog and cooking the recipes.
+Learn more by watching this short film, reading about my recovery programme, studying the research, following the blog and cooking the recipes.
+If you’re not sure whether we’ll click, you might want to read this.
 When you’re ready please make an appointment over here.

 Please read about how to get started over here or get in touch below.

-- PG.Cert, CNELM – Postgraduate qualification in Personalised Nutrition
+- Postgraduate Certificate in Personalised Nutrition – Middlesex University/CNELM – 2017

 - Dip.
 ION (Distinction) Nutritional Therapy – Institute for Optimum Nutrition